Richard Fidler: Career

 Conversations is broadcast each weekday on ABC Local Radio in all Australian states except Victoria, and on ABC Radio National.
 It has over many years been one of the top five most downloaded podcasts in Australia, according to iTunes charts.
 In 2018, the program's name changed to Conversations and former Radio National arts journalist Sarah Kanowski joined Fidler as a regular host.
 The two presenters share duties, with Fidler usually presenting on Monday to Wednesday and Kanowski on Thursday and Friday.

 In 2011, Fidler was awarded a Churchill Fellowship to investigate new forms of public radio in the United States and the United Kingdom.

-Saga Land, written with Kari Gislason (ABC Books, 2019) was shortlisted for the NSW Premier's Literary Awards, Douglas Stewart Prize for non-Fiction.
+Saga Land, written with Kári Gíslason (ABC Books, 2019) was shortlisted for the NSW Premier's Literary Awards, Douglas Stewart Prize for non-Fiction.

 Fidler is the immediate past-president of Brisbane's Institute of Modern Art (IMA) and a member of its board of directors.

 The Golden Maze was shortlisted for the General nonfiction book of the year at the 2021 Australian Book Industry Awards.
-The Book of Roads and Kingdoms was shortlisted for the Nonfiction prize at the 2023 Indie Book Awards.
+The Book of Roads and Kingdoms won the Nonfiction prize at the 2023 Indie Book Awards.